 While it’s good to let natural light into your room, sunlight could also be the culprit of a warm bedroom.
 Therefore, you should keep your blinds and curtains closed in the summer when you are not in the room.

 Your room might also be warm and causing you to sweat at night because it is humid.
 A great way to prevent a humid room is to get a dehumidifier.
 If you are worried about a dehumidifier being too loud, there are plenty of options available that can be extremely quiet for you.
+Plus, dehumidifiers are easily transferable, so you can move them around to whichever room you choose.

 To remain cool at night, you should also be conscious about what you wear to bed each night.
 If you like to wear a t-shirt when you go to bed, make sure it is made from a breathable fabric like cotton.
 This is one way that can help you stay comfortable as you sleep.